aspose-ocr/Aspose.OCR-API-References/english/cpp/_index.md

 title: "Aspose.OCR for C++"
 linktitle: "Aspose.OCR for C++"
 articleTitle: "Aspose.OCR for C++"
-description: "Aspose.OCR for C++ provides a high‑performance OCR engine that extracts text from images and PDF documents in multiple languages."
+description: "Aspose.OCR for C++ enables developers to integrate high‑accuracy OCR and barcode recognition into C++ applications with a simple, cross‑platform API."
 type: docs
 weight: 10
-url: /ocr/cpp/
+url: /cpp/
 keywords: "Aspose.OCR for C++, Aspose.OCR, Aspose API Reference"
 is_root: true
 ---

-Developers can integrate the library into C++ applications to recognize printed and handwritten text, retrieve layout information, and export results as plain text, searchable PDFs, or XML.
-The engine supports over 100 languages and common image formats such as JPEG, PNG, BMP, TIFF, as well as multi‑page PDFs.
-All functionality is exposed through the aspose::ocr namespace, which currently contains a single OCR engine class that encapsulates configuration, processing, and result retrieval.
+The library provides OCR for printed and handwritten text in many languages and supports decoding of common barcode symbologies such as QR, Code 128, and Data Matrix.
+All functionality resides in the aspose::ocr namespace, which contains a single class that handles image loading, configuration, and recognition.
+Developers instantiate this class, configure options, and retrieve extracted text or barcode data as standard strings.

 ## Namespaces